Cabin in the Sky (musical): Critical reception

 The musical was very well received.
 Gerald Bordman wrote "Wisely, everyone involved in the show rejected the easy excesses and crassness so many musicals resorted to.
 Certainly they avoided turning the evening into a black minstrel show.
 Throughout the production a tasteful restraint, a sense of what as appropriate to the story, was maintained.
 This rare display of integrity made Cabin in the Sky an attractive enough evening to keep ticket buyers coming for 20 weeks."

+Brooks Atkinson wrote "Vernon Duke has written racy music in several veins from song hits to boogie-woogie orgies.
+Mr Latouche has composed crisp and jaunty lyrics.
+As scene and costume designer, Boris Aronson has done his finest work, giving to pure imagination many vivid shapes and flaring colors.
+Put "Cabin In The Sky" down as a labor of love by a group of theatre people who have enjoyed working on something that is bursting with life."

 Thomas S. Hischak wrote, "With enthusiastic reviews, an outstanding score, and a powerhouse cast of some of the finest African Americans in the business, it was surprising the musical did not run longer than twenty weeks."

 However, not everyone liked the show.
 Critic Richard Watts, Jr. wrote in his review that the show was "merely a white man's self-conscious attempt to write a pseudo-folk fable of another race."

 Cabin in the Sky proved to be the last major success of Duke's career.

-The show was made into the 1943 film Cabin in the Sky, but as Denny Flinn stated in his book, "It is noble that Hollywood made a black musical at all, but there are too many interpolations to the John Latouche-Vernon Duke score."
+The show was made into the 1943 film Cabin in the Sky, but as Denny Flinn stated in his 1997 book, Musical!
+"It is noble that Hollywood made a black musical at all, but there are too many interpolations to the John Latouche-Vernon Duke score."